Trip Details

 Itinerary, Accommodation, Boat, Food, Activities and Pricing

-Spend a week in Rurutu, a remote South Pacific island, swimming with humpback whales guided by experts.
+Spend a week in Rurutu, a remote South Pacific island, swimming with humpback whales.
 Beyond the ocean, stay with the Tavita family, enjoy incredible home-cooked meals, and experience land activities that blend adventure, culture, and connection.
+This trip is half-whale focused and half-people focused.

 An Immersive Week